mc/ruby-unicode-character/README.md

   Unicode::CodePointTable.load_state
   This will load the marshaled data into the codetable.
 Since the class is a singleton class, you only need to do it once and you dont need to save the state yourself.
-However you need to do it if you want to have a usable Codepoint Table.
+However you need to do call #load_state once if you want to have a usable Codepoint Table.

 - add codepoints to the table Unicode::CodePointTable.add(unicode_codepoint)